GUIDELINE for Chlamydia felis

 Indirect detection methods

-In unvaccinated cats, antibody detection can confirm the diagnosis of C. felis infection.
+Antibody detection in unvaccinated cats has been used to diagnose previous or current C. felis infections, although this is not widely available and variable results are also reported (Sykes, 2023).
 Immunofluorescence (IF; Fig. 4) and ELISA techniques are used for determining antibody titres.
-Some cross reactivity with other bacteria occurs, and low IF titres (≤32) are generally considered as being negative.
-Established active or recent infections are associated with high titres, often of ≥512.
+Some cross reactivity with other bacteria occurs, and low IF titres (≤ 32) are generally considered as being negative.
+Established active or recent infections can be associated with high titres, often of ≥ 512.
 Serology can be particularly useful to establish whether infection is endemic in a group.
 It can also be of value in investigating cases with chronic ocular signs.
-A high titre suggests that Chlamydia may be an aetiological factor, whereas a low titre discounts likely chlamydial involvement.
+A high titre suggests that C. felis may be an aetiological factor, whereas a low titre discounts likely chlamydial involvement.
+Vaccination with a chlamydial vaccine may interfere with result interpretation, although an ELISA antibody test that differentiated between natural infection and vaccination has been described (Ohya et al., 2010).

 Fig. 4.
 Indirect immunofluorescence test to titrate antibody directed against Chlamydia felis; infected cell culture serves as the antigen substrate.
 Courtesy of The Feline Centre, Langford Vets, University of Bristol, UK